 Critical illness insurance

 Like accident and hospital indemnity insurance, critical illness insurance can help cover unexpected medical and nonmedical costs related to a serious health event.
 In this case, critical illness insurance pays benefits if a policyholder is diagnosed with a critical illness, such as cancer, a stroke or a heart attack.
-While critical illness insurance doesn’t cover every health problem, it offers benefits for many serious illnesses that usually have high costs associated with them, helping provide financial protection at a crucial time.
-Critical illness insurance can help cover expenses health insurance doesn’t, including costs of daily living, and can even be used to help pay for alternative therapies that insurance doesn’t cover.
+While critical illness insurance doesn’t cover every health problem, it offers benefits for many serious illnesses that usually have high costs associated with them, helping to provide financial protection at a crucial time.
+Critical illness insurance can help cover expenses health insurance doesn’t, and can even be used to help pay for alternative therapies that insurance doesn’t cover.

 Which kind of supplemental insurance is best?